Sultanate of Egypt: Egyptian Independence (1922)

-On 28 February 1922, Britain unilaterally declared Egyptian independence without any negotiations with Egypt.
-Four matters were "absolutely reserved to the discretion" of the British Government until agreements concerning them could be negotiated: the security of communications of the British Empire in Egypt; the defence of Egypt against all foreign aggressors or interference, direct or indirect; the protection of foreign interests in Egypt and the protection of minorities; and Sudan.
+On 28 February 1922, Britain unilaterally declared Egyptian independence, which proved controversial with Egyptian nationalists.
+Four matters were "absolutely reserved to the discretion" of the British government until agreements concerning them could be negotiated: the security of communications of the British Empire in Egypt; the defence of Egypt against all foreign aggressors or interference, direct or indirect; the protection of foreign interests in Egypt and the protection of minorities; and Sudan.

 Britain subsequently exercised power over a nominally independent Egypt informally, as it had between 1882 and 1914.

 Sultan Ahmad Fuad became King Fuad I, and his son, Faruk, was named as his heir.
 Field Marshal Lord Allenby remained on, until 1925, as British High Commissioner.
 On 19 April, a new constitution was approved.
 Also that month, an electoral law was issued that ushered in a new phase in Egypt's political development—parliamentary elections.